multiversx/mx-docs/docs/integrators/deep-history-squad.md

 ## MultiversX squad

 The observing squads backing the public Gateways, in addition to being full history squads (serving past blocks, transaction and events up until the Genesis), also act as 3-epochs deep-history squads.
-That is, for Mainnet, one can use `https://gateway.multiversx.com` to resolve historical account (state) queries, for the last 3 days.
+That is, for **mainnet**, one can use https://gateway.multiversx.com to resolve historical account (state) queries, for the last 3 days.
 This interval is driven by the configuration parameter `[StoragePruning.NumEpochsToKeep]`, which is set to `4`, by default.

 In general: